maheravi/Deep-Learning/README.md

 ### Rouhaniat Detection:

-a telegram bot for Rouhaniat and other people image classification using tensorflow and keras in python.
+a telegram bot for Rouhaniat and other people image classification using tensorflow and keras.